 If this doesn’t work, the ears can be cleaned out professionally – this is something that shouldn’t be attempted by the patient themselves, in case they cause more damage to the ears.
 Tinnitus caused by hearing loss can be managed with hearing aids.
 Ear infections causing tinnitus can be treated medically, and tinnitus caused by over-exposure to loud noises/music may be lessened by the patient wearing ear plugs or attempting to avoid loud noises in the future (although the tinnitus may not go away completely in these situations).

 For other causes of tinnitus (or if a specific cause can’t be found), other treatments are available, usually focusing on managing the condition, rather than eliminating it completely.
 Patients may be offered counseling in order to be able to manage the condition and cope with it more effectively – cognitive behavioral therapy (CBT) can be used to help patients to think about their tinnitus differently, in order to make it less noticeable.

 Something called sound therapy may also be used.
 This is a treatment where the patient is asked to listen to a selection of neutral sounds to distract them from the noise their tinnitus creates.
 Tinnitus retraining therapy (TRT) is another option that may be offered, aiming to retrain the way the brain responds to the noises caused by tinnitus, so the patient is able to tune it out and ignore their tinnitus.

 Want to know more about how is tinnitus treated?

-If you’re experiencing symptoms of tinnitus, contact Almond Hearing for a professional hearing test in Livingston today.
+If you’re experiencing symptoms of tinnitus, contact Almond Hearing for a professional tinnitus assessment in Scotland today.
 Almond Hearing provides expert advice and exceptional customer service for all your hearing needs.